 Research

-My research area is model theory, a subfield of mathematical logic.
+My primary research area is model theory, a subfield of mathematical logic.
 A broad perspective is that model theorists are interested in the underlying structure behind the number systems that mathematicians work with unquestioningly.
 In particular, the focus is often on definable sets - asking the question, "if I fix a set, a mathematical language (functions, relations, constants), and a set of rules for creating formulas in this language, what sorts of things are definable?"

 A rough picture of where I fit in.
 Not to scale.